cyberxaman/Iplocate/README.md

 # Iplocate
-Track Location With Live Address And Accuracy In Termux and linux using ip
+Track Location With Live Address And Accuracy and Google map url In Termux and linux using ip

 # installation
 ```bash